-Greg Gisvold joined the Rule of Law Collaborative on a part-time basis in January 2018 as Senior Fellow & New Business Director.
+Greg Gisvold is Technical Director for the Rule of Law Collaborative (ROLC), where he joined in January 2018.
 He is a senior rule of law and security sector reform expert with two decades of experience in complex governance challenges, focusing on judicial and law enforcement, government service delivery, accountability mechanisms, and public engagement with policy.
 He has an extensive track record leading security and justice programs for major international development organizations and niche implementers, serving regularly as Chief of Party, Team Leader, and Country Director.